thlorenz/thlorenz.com-blog/event-stream/post.md

 - intercepts the stream using [through](https://github.com/dominictarr/through) and does the following on `stream.write`:
-  - calls the map function and `stream.emit`s the returned result unless it is `undefined`
+  - calls the map function
+  - `stream.emit`s the returned result unless it is `undefined`

 #### Example